Wyoming first-time homebuyer assistance programs

 Other Wyoming homebuyer assistance programs

 Mortgage credit certificate (MCC)

-A mortgage credit certificate is a first-time homebuyer tax credit based on your annual mortgage interest.
+A mortgage credit certificate (MCC) is a first-time homebuyer tax credit based on your annual mortgage interest.
 You can take advantage of this credit throughout the life of your mortgage.
-It can equal anywhere from 10 percent to 50 percent of your annual mortgage interest, but only up to $2,000 per year if your MCC is for 20 percent or more.
-The exact amount you qualify for will depend on your individual tax situation.
+It can equal anywhere from 10 percent to 50 percent of your annual mortgage interest; the exact amount you qualify for will depend on your income and individual tax situation.
 More specifically, according to the WCDA:

 To be eligible, you must meet the definition of a first-time homebuyer (no homes owned in the past three years) and be within WCDA purchase price and income limits.